mariorod98/ObsidianVault/🌱 Seedbox/UE4 Collisions.md

 ## Collision properties
 ### Collision responses
 In UE4, collisions and ray casting are handled through the _Collision Responses_ and _Trace Responses_.
 These responses define how a physics body should interact with all of the objects and traces.
-The even dispatched by the response (hit or overlap) depends on two parameters: the type of response generated and the type of object that generates the response.
+The event dispatched by the response (hit or overlap) depends on two parameters: the type of response generated and the type of object that generates the response.

 There are three types of responses an object can have:
 - Block is used for objects that will block movement of incoming objects, they will _collide_.
 This response generates a Hit event.